Teaching Assistant (TA)/Reader Information (MAE)

 Second placement: MAE MS Students

-Third placement: Graduate students in other departments (it is rare that additional TAships are available for graduate students outside of MAE).
+Third placement: Graduate students in other departments (it is rare that additional positions are available for graduate students outside of the MAE department).

 • Each quarter, students selected for Teaching Assistant (TA) positions must also enroll in the section of MAE 396 that is associated with the course they will be supporting.

-Graduate students who have been approved for TAship must also complete the Supplemental Contract.
-This form outlines the duties and expectations of your role as TA in the appointed course for the upcoming quarter.
+Graduate students who have been approved for placements must also complete the Supplemental Contract.
+This form outlines the duties and expectations of your role in the appointed course for the upcoming quarter.

 Click here for the fillable PDF for this application.

-This form should be completed and signed by the TA and the faculty of the course no later than the 2nd week of the quarter the TAship is to take place.
+This form should be completed and signed by the student assigned and the faculty of the course no later than the 2nd week of the quarter in which the course takes place.

 Completed and signed supplemental contracts can be submitted to the Box folder below.